ChloeZzzzz/IT-Project-eportfolio/README.md

 URL Link: /login

 **User Homepage**
 User homepage displays all the e-portfolios the user owns.
-It could be accessed only after logged in.
-User can create new e-portfolio, or select past e-portfolio to edit from this page.
+It can be accessed only after logged in.
+User can create new e-portfolios, or select past e-portfolios to edit from this page.

 URL Link: /userHomepage

 **Edit Folio**
-Edit folio page is when user click existed e-portfolios or create a new e-portfolio from user homepage.
-Previous work (or empty page) along with editing tools in tool bar is displayed to allow user design and update that page.
-User could add new page to e-portfolio as well.
-To do this, a pop up window will appear and user could choose template to continue.
+Edit folio page is when user click existed e-portfolios or create new e-portfolios from user homepage.
+Previous work (or empty page) along with editing tools in tool bar are displayed to allow the user to design and update that page (the term "page" here refers to a "page" in the e-portfolio).
+User could add new pages to e-portfolio as well.
+To do this, a pop up window will appear and user cam choose a template to continue.

 URL Link:

 **Export Folio**
-To export an eportfolio, a url or a PDF could be generated.
-The url is a link to a web page presenting user's eportfolio in a flipping book format.
+To export an e-portfolio, a url or PDF can be generated based on user selection.
+The url is a link to a web page presenting user's e-portfolio in a flipping book format.
 User could share this link to viewers, which could allow them to access without log in.
 A PDF of that eportfoilo could also be downloaded.

 URL Link: